SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 Continue the quality control process with the remaining assembled contigs.

 Click into each assembly individually and scan through to assess whether or not each disagreement or ambiguity (if present) needs a manual edit.

 A manual edit ONLY needs to made if the user believes the consensus sequences has been called incorrectly based on the chromatogram peaks, or there is an unnecessary gap or base insertion that needs to be deleted.
-Sometimes it is not apparent that an edit is necessary for a protein coding sequence until the sequence has been translated (see below section).
-If Geneious Prime calls the consensus sequence correctly, **NO changes** should be made to base calls in individual traces within the assembly.

 .. figure:: /images/manual_edit_ex1.png
   :align: center

-  Example of a called base that can be corrected to avoid an ambiguity in the consensus
+  Example of an incorrectly called base that can be corrected to avoid an ambiguity in the consensus

 .. figure:: /images/manual_edit_ex2.png
   :align: center

   Example of a base deletion that can be corrected to avoid an ambiguity in the consensus

+Sometimes it is not apparent that an edit is necessary for a protein coding sequence until the sequence has been translated (see below section).

+If Geneious Prime calls the consensus sequence correctly, **NO changes** should be made to base calls in individual traces within the assembly.

 To manually edit an assembly, click the "Allow Editing" button in the toolbar of the "Contig View" tab (seen in above images) and proceed with the edit.